 The Department of Chemical and Biomolecular Engineering at The University of Akron (UA) offers a Master of Science (M.S.) in Chemical Engineering and a Doctor of Philosophy (Ph.D.) in engineering.

-Areas of specialization for graduate students include catalysis, enzymatic synthesis, filtration, biocompatible materials, bio-reaction engineering, chemical vapor deposition, molecular simulation colloids and adhesion, chaos, and controls.
+Areas of specialization for graduate students include corrosion science and engineering, catalysis, enzymatic synthesis, filtration, biocompatible materials, bio-reaction engineering, chemical vapor deposition, molecular simulation colloids and adhesion, chaos, and controls.

 To earn an M.S. degree, students must complete 30 credit hours of study.
 This includes a minimum of 24 credit hours of course work and six credit hours of thesis work.
 An oral defense of the thesis is also required.